 macOS Ventura review: Teamwork makes the dream work

 While macOS Ventura delivers a boatload of improvements and new features, few of them are unique to your Mac.
-Apple is once again updating all its major operating systems in tandem, rolling out public betas for iOS 16 and iPadOS 16 this week alongside the macOS Ventura beta.
+Apple is once again updating all its major operating systems in tandem, rolling out iOS 16 and iPadOS 16 this week alongside the macOS Ventura beta.
 Many of Ventura’s new features are also coming to iPhones and iPads running iOS 16/iPadOS 16, and there’s meaningful interoperability between them if you happen to own multiple devices.

 For example, the newly upgraded Continuity Camera feature lets you use an iPhone as a camera/microphone for your Mac.
 While propping up your iPhone near your Mac as an impromptu webcam feels a little silly, it’s a nice option to have should your Mac lack a webcam.
 (Be sure to check out our guide on how to use your smartphone as a webcam.)

-FaceTime is also getting an upgrade in macOS Ventura that will make it a bit more useful if you also own an iPhone.
+FaceTime also gets an upgrade in macOS Ventura that will make it a bit more useful if you also own an iPhone.
 You'll now be able to hand off a FaceTime call (via Apple’s appropriately named new Handoff feature) from your iPhone/iPad to your Mac and vice versa.
-And when Ventura’s new Freeform collaborative creation tool later this year, having an iPhone or iPad handy make it much easier to diagram or doodle your ideas in shared workspaces.
+And when Ventura’s new Freeform collaborative creation tool debuts later this year, having an iPhone or iPad handy make it much easier to diagram or doodle your ideas in shared workspaces.

 macOS Ventura review: Stage Manager is better than I expected

-Stage Manager is one of the new Ventura features I appreciate the most, though when it was first announced I thought it sounded a little superfluous.
+Stage Manager is one of the new Ventura features I appreciate the most, though when it was first announced I thought it sounded superfluous.
 It’s a tool for managing apps and windows on your Mac desktop (learn how in our handy guide to how to use Stage Manager in macOS Ventura), and it works by centering whatever you’re currently focused on in the center of your display while displaying a stack of small tiles on the left-hand side of the screen that represent all the other apps you have open.

 Stage Manager is a simple tool for navigating and managing open applications, but since there are already multiple macOS tools for that (including Mission Control, Spaces and my personal favorite, the Cmd+Tab keyboard shortcut), I thought this new arrival would turn out to be as easily overlooked as the rest can be – I certainly used Spaces a few times, then never had cause to touch it again.